ikuhamada/state-hands-on/CMD/CMD43/SC/ohtaka.rst

 .. code::

-  # Set the executable of the STATE code
+  # Set the STATE executable

-  ln -fs ${HOME}/STATE/src/state/src/STATE
+  ln -fs ${HOME}/STATE/src/state/src/STATE .

 Please do not change this line, unless you don't change the name of the STATE executable